salihmarangoz/capsicum_superellipsoid_detector/README.md

 ## HiWi

-This project is completed under a HiWi job.
+This project is completed under a HiWi job at [Uni-Bonn Humanoid Robotics Lab](https://www.hrl.uni-bonn.de/).
 Meeting notes can be found [here](hiwi).